Welcome to the Gallery, a celebration of King Island creativity and artistic expression.

 Coming soon

-• Submit your work to King Island Council office or the King Island Gallery during opening hours by 31 March.
+Please submit your works to King Island Council office or the King Island Gallery during opening hours.

 Youth Voice - What Matters Exhibition